 - determining, after a reasonable analysis, that the content is a fair use for which permission is not required.

-If you are a Blackboard user interested in posting content (journal articles, book chapters, etc.) for which you do not own the copyright, please work through the Reserves Direct system, and our library staff will assist you with permissions, fair use, public domain, and other issues.
-A link to your reserves list can be created and placed directly into your Blackboard course.
+If you are a Canvas user interested in posting content (journal articles, book chapters, etc.) for which you do not own the copyright, please work through the Course Reserves system, and our library staff will assist you with permissions, fair use, public domain, and other issues.
+A link to your reserves list can be created and placed directly into your Canvas course.
 For more information, contact the Reserves Team in Woodruff Library or the Reserves unit in your library.

 The public domain refers to material not protected by copyright.
 Anyone can use material in the public domain without permission.
 Some material, such as that created by an employee of the U.S. federal government, in their official capacity, automatically enters the public domain upon creation.
 However, most material enters the public domain due to the expiration of the copyright term.
 Generally, any material published in the United States prior to 1923 or published outiside the United States prior to 1909 is in the public domain and can be used without permission.

 If the copyrighted material you would like to use in not within the public domain and your use of the work is not fair use, permission must be obtained from the copyright owner.
 In support of classroom instruction, the Provost's Office has generously created a special fund for the Libraries to pay for permissions.
 This fund is separate from the budget for new library materials.
 If a reserve assignment seems to exceed our guidelines, the Libraries will seek and pay applicable permissions fees on those materials as a service for the faculty.
 Please contact the Scholarly Communications Office or your Reserves unit for more information.